 We provide news on open calls and hacks for researchers and scientists in the news section.
 Also, we present personal and interesting career paths from your peers.
 See examples in the group "My Career Path".

-If you want to share your career path and open up to your community just send our community manager Jessica an e-mail or a direct message.
+If you want to share your career path and open up to the community just send Jessica an email or a direct message.

 Exclusive Online-Workshops and Get-Togethers

-Together with our trainers and workshop hosts, we want to connect you and push your career possibilities.
-This is why we offer regular online workshops on e.g. "Career Strategies for Scientists" (Life Sprint), or a workshop of three sessions "From Reactivity to Proactivity - Taking the lead in uncertain times".
-We keep you posted through our newsletter!
+Together with trainers and workshop hosts, we want to connect you and push your career possibilities.
+This is why we offer regular online workshops and events for the community.

 c/o German Scholars Organization